orielsanchez/raytracing/README.md

 - Inspired by [*Ray Tracing in One Weekend*](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley.
-- Thanks to the Rust community for providing excellent tools and resources. rofessional introduction to your project, making it easy for others to understand, use, and contribute.
+- Thanks to the Rust community for providing excellent tools and resources.